14 Small Pleco Species (Under 4.3″ in Adult Size)

 The first one is called the Gold Marble Bristlenose Catfish, also known as Ancistrus claro.

-Bristlenose plecos are nocturnal by nature and are most active during the night.
+Bristlenose pleco profile is nocturnal by nature and is most active during the night.
 During the day, they may spend much of their time hiding in caves or among driftwood.

 The Gold Marble Bristlenose pleco tank size can be kept in a standard 15-gallon tank with a bottom footprint of 24.5 x 12.5 inches, but a 10-gallon tank is not out of the question.